 Armouk was a black and white Siberian Husky puppy brought to the Humane Society because the owners could not deal with the work it takes to have a puppy.
-They purchased him from a pet store and as many pet store puppies are, Armouk had many health issues and died with complications of heart and kidney disease, at only 6 years old.
+They purchased him from a pet store and as many pet store puppies are, Armouk had many health issues and died with complications of heart and kidney disease.

 Appollo was a brown tabby DSH, neutered male who was brought into the humane society after he was found with a tail injury possibly an abuse case.

 Magic was a grey and white Dutch Dwarf rabbit, brought into the humane society after the owners purchased her for their children as an Easter gift.
 Then the owners decided after a month that they did not want her any longer.